DataDog/datadog-agent/comp/otelcol/converter/README.md

 # Converter Component

-The converter has two main responsibilities:
+The converter:
-- Taking in a user provided configuration, and enhancing the config
+- Enhances the user provided configuration
-- Providing an API which returns the provided and enhanced config
+- Provides an API which returns the provided and enhanced configurations

 ## Autoconfigure logic